gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 Configuration was set successfully.
 ```

 This command configures the scanner to check for any changes to the Azure Information Protection policy and then do a one-time discovery of all files in the specified data repositories and label the files that meet the conditions in the Azure Information Protection policy.
-For these files, they are classified and protected (or have protection removed), according to the label's configuration.
+For these files, they are classified and protected (or have protection removed), according to the label configuration.
 Actions for changed and skipped files are logged in the report.

 ## PARAMETERS